300+ General knowledge questions and answers to choose from for your virtual quiz - TheNewsTrace

 Questions

-- Which European golfer sunk the enduring successful putt within the 2019 Solheim Cup?
+- Which European golfer sunk the enduring profitable putt within the 2019 Solheim Cup?

 - Wherein US state is the well-known Whistling Straits course?